POL2022 : Government and Politics of the USA

 Modules you must have done previously to study this module

 Pre Requisite Comment

 Modules you need to take at the same time

 There are two main aims for this course.
 First, to develop a well-informed, critical and conceptually sophisticated understanding of US government and politics.
 Second, to foster an improved grasp of the discipline of politics, especially the concepts, models, theories and methods appropriate to the study of US politics.

 Outline Of Syllabus

 Topics covered may include: 1.
 Background: History, Culture, Society, 2.
 The Constitution of the United States, 3.
 Federalism and the States, 4.
 The President, 5.
 The Congress, 6.
 The Supreme Court, 7.
 Elections & Voting, 8.
-Parties & the Party System, 9.
-Interest Groups, 10.
-The Media & Politics, 11.
+Interest Groups, 9.
+The Media & Politics, 10.
 Foreign Policy.

 Teaching Rationale And Relationship

-The module employs a combination of formal lectures and small group seminars.
-Lectures, supported by Powerpoint presentations and handouts, focus on political and academic debates concerning American politics.
+Lectures focus on political and academic debates concerning American politics.
 Small group teaching seeks to deepen students' engagement with the subject matter, to provide opportunities for questions, and to facilitate learning through debate and discussion.
-POL2022 makes extensive use of the Blackboard Managed Learning Environment, to disseminate learning and teaching material, provide access to supporting resources on American politics, and to enhance tutor-student communication.
+The drop in surgery allows students to ask staff further questions.
+Guided independent study encourages deeper reflection on key issues in US politics.